On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 Translations

-This translation was the longest to complete, spanning from 2020 to 2022.
+This translation was the longest to carry out, spanning from 2020 to 2022.

-The content is structured in 19 units across 33 lecture videos 🎥 (lectures and lab sessions) totalling approximately 45 hours, 74 web pages 🌐 summarising the videos via student notes, and 16 Jupyter notebooks 📓 (PyTorch) used during labs.
-A parallel dataset of over 3,000 manually verified pairs was also created to train a translation model.
+The content is structured into 19 units spread across 33 lecture 🎥 videos (lectures and tutorials) with a total duration of approximately 45 hours, 74 web pages 🌐 summarizing the videos through notes taken by students during class, and 16 Jupyter notebooks 📓 (in PyTorch) used during the tutorials.
+Additionally, a dataset of more than 3,000 manually verified parallel entries was created to train a translation model.

 Hugging Face 🤗 courses